PrestaShop/open-source/content/maintainers-guide/creating-merge-pull-requests.md

 ## What it is
 We need to progress on the next minor/major version and the maintained patch version.

-## What is the job
-- Create a Merge Pull Request for all active branches version by version (ex: `1.7.8.x` to `8.0.x`, `8.0.x` to `8.1.x`, and so on until everything is merged back into `develop`) (or if there are already some, see if they are blocked and if you can unblock them)
-- Work on the bugs scoped for the next patch version.
-You can find them in the `8.0.{...}` Kanban.
-See if the bugs already in progress for the patch version are making progress.
-If you see a topic blocked see if you can unblock it.
-- The QA by dev : PR with label “Waiting for dev” must be tested by a developer, the person in charge of this Pull Request can focus on it
-- The QA team can ping the person in charge of this Pull Request for checking PRs without reproducible issues or verified issues or ask questions

 ## Merge Pull Request

 Here is the explanation of how you should create your merge pull request (from the `1.7.8.x` to `8.0.x` branch in this example):